tiloio/lokal-auth/readme.md

   - [] there are no merge conflicts possible but we should have a notification way that someone changed something
 - [] allow to share a workspace with other users

+## Todos

+- [] load user from session storage
+  - [] add adapter and encoding to User class to be able to save and load workspaces
+  - [] save and load workspaces to adapter
+- [] Create PathAssembler to assemble alle events under one path into the latest object
+  - [] LATER: add performace optimizations with caching??? or assemble stop if all known keys are filled (therefore we have to know the keys from the very last event)???
+- [] create local storage adapters
+- [] create indexeddb adapters
+- [] LATER: maybe add caching of current event to the path???

 ## Known Issues